War escalates again with Russian bombing and Ukraine's rejection of surrender ultimatum

 The Kremlin denies the accusations, but the Ukrainians are adamant and pressure Western countries for harsh sanctions on enemies.
 “We know of thousands of people killed and tortured, with severed limbs, raped women and murdered children,” he accused.
 Volodymyr Zelensky, President of Ukraine.
 “It’s very difficult to talk when you see what they’ve done here,” he said, making it clear that an agreement has become more difficult.

 The result of Belgorod and Bucha was a stunning escalation of violence in the war.
 Bombings from both sides ruled out the already remote chances of a ceasefire agreement.
-According to the Kremlin, Ukrainian forces have bombed two towns on the border between the two countries in recent days, injuring dozens.
+According to the Kremlin, Ukrainian forces in recent days have bombed two towns on the border between the two countries, injuring dozens.
 Kiev denies the charge.
 Putin’s troops have increased the offensive in Kharkiv, in eastern Ukraine, and attacked Kiev again.
 Missiles were fired at the Ukrainian capital between Friday the 15th and Saturday the 16th.
-On Sunday, the 17th, at least five people were killed in a Russian attack on Kharkiv.
+This Sunday, the 17th, at least five people were killed in a Russian attack on Kharkiv.
 At least 503 Ukrainian civilians have died in the city since the conflict erupted.

 The ferocity of the attacks is linked to the bombing of the Russian cruiser Moskva, which sank in the Black Sea after being hit by two Ukrainian missiles.
 Aware that it has wounded the enemy’s pride, Ukraine has released commemorative stamps.
 Huge lines formed in front of the post office in Kiev on Friday, the 15th, to acquire a “souvenir” of the episode, which renewed the country’s hope.
 One example of this is the battle in Mariupol, an important port city in eastern Ukraine.
 Russia demands the surrender of Zelensky’s troops, but Ukrainians say they will resist.
 “Our soldiers are still there and they will fight to the end,” declared Prime Minister Denys Shmygal.
 “Ukraine is ready for big battles and can win them, including in Donbass,” said Ukrainian presidential adviser Mikhailo Podoliak.